marysolei/Interview-Preparation/README.md

    - Graphs can be directed or undirected.
    - Connected Graph: if we have a path between every pair of vertices.
-   - Acyclic Graph: a graph without cycle.
+   - Acyclic Graph: a graph without a cycle.

    There are two ways of representing a graph a) Adjacency List b) Adjacency Matrix

    ```
-   //Representing a graph in form of a adjacency list
+   //Representing a graph in the form of an adjacency list

    class Node {
      int data;